apache/pekko/docs/src/main/paradox/coordination.md

 ---
-project.description: A distributed lock with Pekko Coordination using a pluggable lease API.
+project.description: A distributed lock with Apache Pekko Coordination using a pluggable lease API.
 ---
 # Coordination